Pirate-Hunter-Zoro/Digital-Twins/README.md

 ### **World 2: The Neighbor Quality Control Hub** 🔬

-  * **Goal**: To build and validate a powerful, custom embedding model that understands patient trajectories over time.
-The ultimate goal is to use this trained model to find clinically relevant "neighbors" (similar patients).
+  * **Goal**: To build, train, and validate a powerful, custom hierarchical embedding model that understands patient trajectories over time.
+The ultimate goal is to use this trained model to find both the nearest (most similar) and farthest (most dissimilar) patients to test our similarity metrics comprehensively.
   * **Key Scripts**:
       * `scripts/world_2_neighbor_analysis/training/train_hierarchical_encoder.py`: The Training Gymnasium\!
 This script builds and trains our new, custom `HierarchicalPatientEncoder` model on the extrinsic task of predicting 30-day readmission.
 This is a crucial first step.
-      * `scripts/world_2_neighbor_analysis/compute_nearest_neighbors.py`: The Neighbor Discovery Machine\!
-After being trained, our new hierarchical encoder is used here to generate smart, time-aware patient vectors and find their nearest neighbors.
+      * `scripts/world_2_neighbor_analysis/compute_nearest_neighbors.py`: The Flexible Behemoth\!
+After the encoder is trained, this machine generates smart, time-aware vectors for all patient histories.
+It then calculates the similarity to every other patient and saves the **entire ranked list** of neighbors, from nearest to farthest, for maximum flexibility.
       * `scripts/world_2_neighbor_analysis/examine_and_correlate_neighbors.py`: The Quality Control-inator\!
-This script analyzes the neighbors found by our new model, calculating their cosine similarity and an LLM-based relevance score to see if they align.
+This script loads the full ranked lists of neighbors and intelligently analyzes the **k-nearest** vs. the **k-farthest** pairs.
+It compares their vector similarity to an LLM-judged clinical similarity score to see if our metrics work across the full spectrum of patient relationships.
+      * `scripts/world_2_neighbor_analysis/plot_individual_patient_correlations.py`: The Multi-Scope Inspector\!
+This machine creates a grid of plots to visualize the correlation results for a few individual patients, helping us understand if patterns are consistent or patient-specific.
   * **Launcher**: `slurm_jobs/world_2_neighbor_analysis/launch_world2_pipeline_grid.sh`
-  * **Status**: **ACTIVE\!** We have designed a new, automated, three-stage pipeline to train our custom model, compute neighbors, and analyze the results.
+  * **Status**: **ACTIVE\!** We have designed a new, automated, multi-stage pipeline to train our custom model, compute all neighbors, and perform multiple layers of analysis.

 ### **World 3: The Judging Chamber** ⚖️